 The catalyst for the development of a conducive consumer environment in C&M industry

-To be the C&M advocator of consumerism & platform for mutual exchange of information for the benefit of consumers and C&M industry as a whole.
+To be the C&M advocator of consumerism & platform for mutual exchange of information for the benefit of consumers and the C&M industry as a whole.

 - To strengthen the positive bond between service providers and consumers